+I read a post on R.A.P.
 I'd like to see this topic and possible a singing forum grow on RO so I snipt his question and added my opinion.
 Ok, so I realize that this isn't a vocalist newsgroup, however, there doesn't seem to be one besides those geared towards opera singers, so I'll ask here since someone out there might have had some experience with this.
 For a while now I've been trying to get a vocal sound out of my throat with some balls to it- loud and kind of a cross between speaking and singing (MAchines of loving Grace, pig, KMFDM/MDFMK, NIN, I'm sure you know what I mean)- farily common fare for music nowadays.
 It's my understanding that it's pretty simple, however, my voice seems to keep slipping into a broadway-ish style.
 Any ideas on how to acheive more of what I'm looking for? ------------------------------------------- Well my parents were opera singers, did the broadway stuff too.
 I listened to them from the time of the womb lol! and I learned something that if feel is worth sharing here.
 First off I went into rock and roll, the complete opposite but really because it was the sound of the times.
 I loved it because it sounded like the way we talk and feel.
 "Sing it like you say it" Thats the bottom line.
 I don't mean like rap but be natural.
 IMHO singing, the words should be like we're speaking but we hold out notes to give it more attitude, pain, joy, anger etc. called singing then add music/melody that becomes a song.
 When I hear a song that sticks allot of times the melody (popular music speaking) is very close to how you say it but with some rhythm.
 That's why I think we remember it and why I like it.
 We all in our own unique way have our own key, speak and sound a certain way and sound best when we are allowed be natural.
 If you tape yourself talking, listen to it and then try and sing it.
 Add rhythm to it and you may find a song is born!
 Stay natural and you will get the sound that's yours and "you will sound great!
 How you talk is a good starting point.